-Candidates who have successfully written their dissertation prospectus and passed the Qualifying Exam will enroll in EDIL / EDLC-899: Independent Dissertation Research each consecutive term until they have successfully written and defended their dissertation.
+Candidates who have successfully completed coursework within their program of studies and passed the comprehensive examination will enroll in EDIL / EDCI / EDLC-899: Independent Dissertation Research during each consecutive term until they have successfully written and defended their dissertation.
 A dissertation will not be accepted by the University until it is approved by the candidate's dissertation committee with no more required revisions and signed by the Director and the Dean.
-The quality of the dissertation will supersede any artificial graduation deadlines one might have or expect.
-Until final approval has been given, candidates will continue to enroll in EDIL / EDCI / EDLC-899.
+The quality of the dissertation will supersede any artificial graduation deadlines a candidate might have or expect.

+Until final approval has been given, candidates will continue to enroll in EDIL / EDCI / EDLC-899 - whichever of these designations maps against their primary concentration.
+In the event candidates successfully complete all degree requirements during a given term but have not met the required deadlines for graduation, they will officially graduate in either May or December and do not need to pay tuition for any terms between their date of completion and graduation ceremonies.
 Candidates will have five (5) years from the time of initial enrollment to complete all requirements for dissertation approval.

-Before any dissertation reaches final approval, it will go through the University Reviewer whose task is to provide "an external evaluation of the format and style quality of Ed.D. dissertations... (by giving) special attention to the margins, forms, figures, tables, grammar, and general format of each doctoral candidate's dissertation."
-The reviewer will "interpret and use format and style guidelines as prescribed in the Ed.D.
-Program Handbook and the Publication Manual of the American Psychological Association (APA)."
+Before any dissertation reaches final approval, it will go through the University Reviewer whose task is to provide "an external evaluation of the format and style quality of doctoral dissertations (by giving) special attention to the margins, forms, figures, tables, grammar, and general format of each doctoral candidate's dissertation."
+The reviewer will "interpret and use format and style guidelines as prescribed in the Doctor of Education Handbook and the current version of the Publication Manual of the American Psychological Association (APA)."